felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 The section stands out with a really low density of the $s$-grid and a high density in the radial direction and can therefore be classified as a heavily non-uniform grid.
 As explained in the previous @sec:triang, non-uniform distributions can lead to so called "fat" triangles in areas of low density, as well as many strongly acute triangles surrounding them.
-This is excactly what can be observed in @fig:artifacts:sparse:delaunay:grid.
+This is exactly what can be observed in @fig:artifacts:sparse:delaunay:grid.
 Note that the axes aren't scaled equally to help visualize this effect.
 Furthermore only every fourth point in the  $psi$-direction is used to make the triangles more distinguishable.
 This has little to no influence on the delaunay triangulation in this specific section.